 Aphids are small insects no bigger than 6mm.
 They may be white, green, or black.
 The little critters settle on leaves and stems of rose bushes to feed off the sap.
 They usually form colonies quickly, so where you notice a few, there’ll soon be hundreds.
 Because they feed by piercing the leaves and sucking out the sap, they can transfer diseases to a plant that may spread through an entire rose garden.
 Damage from aphids is easy to spot: you’ll notice leaves that are misshapen or that begin to curl.
 Sometimes they may hide underneath the leaves, so check both sides if you suspect an aphid infestation in your roses.

-Unfortunately, cutting your roses won’t get rid of the aphids.
-So, let’s discover how to get rid of aphids on roses.
+Unfortunately, cutting your roses won’t cure your aphid infestation.
+Here’s how to get rid of aphids on roses

 If you’ve spotted just a few aphids, wipe the leaves and stems of the plant with a wet cloth.
 Doing this can stop an infestation before it has begun spreading to other parts of the plant.
 However, this will only be feasible during the very early stages of an infestation.

 You can quickly blast the aphids off your roses with a simple stream of water.
 Just turn on your garden hose and aim at the infestation.
 It’s best to do this every day until you no longer see any aphids and are sure they won’t return.

 Insects like ladybugs love to munch on aphids.
 You can get ladybugs online to release into your garden.
 They’ll be helping you to get rid of the aphids naturally.
 Once they’ve eaten the aphids, the ladybugs will move on to other gardens.

 Insecticides aren’t the best option, as synthetic sprays and oil will also kill beneficial insects like ladybugs.
 But if the infestation is very stubborn, insecticides can successfully get rid of aphids on roses.
 There are two different main types to treat aphids.